Explainable multiple abnormality classification of chest CT volumes: Methods

 Radiologists often view CT scans as a stack of axial slices \cite{whiting2015computedbasicprinciples}, which form horizontal planes through an upright patient.
 Motivated by this practice, we propose AxialNet, a multiple instance learning architecture that treats each CT scan as a ``bag of slices'' and produces whole-volume scores by averaging per-slice scores, thus enabling direct determination of which axial slices contributed the most to prediction of each abnormality.

 In the first part of AxialNet, a 2D CNN is applied to each CT slice.
 The CNN's parameters are shared across slices (Figure \ref{fig:model}), an approach that has been previously successful in CT analysis \cite{Draelos, li2020COVIDresnet, saab2019doubly} and has the benefit of reducing the number of model parameters while incorporating the reasonable assumption that the same features may be seen at multiple levels in a CT volume.
+The 2D CNN applied to each CT slice is implemented using a ResNet-18, followed by custom convolutional layers that further reduce the size of the representation and result in improved performance.
+Implementation details: The pretrained ResNet-18 requires 3-channel input.
+One solution would be to triplicate each CT slice, but we were unable to pursue this due to memory limits.
+Thus, we reshaped each CT volume to $\textbf{X}_i \in [0,1]^{135 \times 3 \times 420 \times 420}$, grouping together three adjacent axial slices.
+We use the term ``slices'' in the paper but our experiments more precisely use ``slice groups.'' $H$ refers to the input to the 2D CNN, which is a slice (if one slice is triplicated) or a slice group (if three slices are considered together).
 The low-dimensional representation produced by the 2D CNN for the $h^{th}$ slice is termed $\mathbf{z}_h \in \mathbb{R}^{F \times D_1 \times D_2}$ with $F$ features, width $D_1$, and depth $D_2$.

 An abnormality score vector $\mathbf{c}_h \in \mathbb{R}^M$ is then produced from each slice representation $\mathbf{z}_h$ using a fully-connected layer with parameters shared across all CT slices: $\mathbf{c}_h = \mathbf{W}\mathbf{z}_h + \mathbf{b}$, with $\mathbf{W} \in \mathbb{R}^{M \times F D_1 D_2}$ and $\mathbf{b} \in \mathbb{R}^M$.
 Since AxialNet makes predictions for all $M$ abnormalities and all $H$ slices at once, it produces a matrix of all per-slice abnormality scores $\mathbf{C} \in \mathbb{R}^{M \times H}$.
 This matrix $\mathbf{C}$ provides basic explainability because it illustrates the quantitative contribution of each axial slice to each abnormality score, enabling identification of the top slices for each abnormality prediction.